-We are located in Pennsylvania’s Lehigh Valley, an area that is a small part of what was Lenape territory.
-We understand that the Lenape (sometimes referred to as the Lenni Lenape) were friendly and accommodating — until the settlers gradually, and often violently, forced them from their territory.
+We are located in Pennsylvania’s Lehigh Valley, a small part of what was Lenni Lenape territory.
+We understand that the Lenape were friendly and accommodating — until the settlers gradually, and often violently, forced them from their territory.
 We acknowledge the injustice and mistreatment indigenous people faced as a result of colonialism.
-We recognize that they practiced many of the same values we hold, including respect and regenerative stewardship of the land and other living things, eating healthy natural foods, social justice and restorative practices, and community-based participatory decision-making.
+We recognize that they practiced many of the same values we hold, including respect for and regenerative stewardship of the land and other living things, eating healthy natural foods, social justice and restorative practices, and community-based participatory decision-making.

 The largest surviving groups of Lenape descendants are the Delaware Nation of Oklahoma and the Delaware Indian Tribe, but there are several other significant groups and organizations, including the Lenape Nation of Pennsylvania and the Ramapaugh Mountain Lenape in northern New Jersey.

 There are several other significant groups, including the Nanticoke Lenni-Lenape (southern NJ & northern DE).
 There are also several groups that claim connection with both the Lenape and other Indigenous nations: the Stockbridge-Munsee Community in the US (northern WI) and 3 in Canada: the Munsee-Delaware Nation, the Delaware Nation at Moraviantown, & Delaware of Six Nations (Canadian reserves).